-Digital vs. Physical: why designing in digital beats traditional methods every time5 January 2018
+Digital vs. Physical why designing in digital beats traditional methods every time

-Written by Austen Miller featured in Eureka Magazine
+Written by Austen Miller, 3fD, featured in Eureka Magazine

 Unlike many design companies, we design in digital from the very outset of a project.
 We don’t spend weeks sketching with pens and pencils or building models by hand.
 I’ve heard other designers argue that using digital from the word go is far too abstract to be of any real use.
 But when you think about it, the physical alternatives like sketching and making prototypes are equally as abstract.
 Neither digital or physical methods will give you 100% accurate feedback because you’re not using the actual materials or processes that the end product will use.
 If that’s the case then which approach should designers choose?
 I’d argue that at early stages of a project digital is by far the better choice because it’s much faster and offers much more flexibility.
 Here’s how.